GET IN TOUCH

 Kathmandu → BYU → PwC → Consulting → Machnet (SV) → Healthcare

-With 20+ years of operations, finance, and technology experience, Jay Dahal is a founder, operator, and finance leader building healthcare companies at the intersection of Texas markets and Silicon Valley technology.
-His work connects facility operations, AI-powered growth systems, finance, and data into one practical operating story.
+Jay Dahal has 20+ years of operations, finance, and technology experience.
+He is a founder, operator, and finance leader who builds healthcare companies where Texas markets meet Silicon Valley technology.
+His work connects facility operations, AI-powered growth systems, finance, and data into one operating story.

-1. Over two decades, Jay's path has spanned accounting in Kathmandu, BYU, five years at PwC where he learned what disciplined reporting actually looks like, and consulting for small and mid-sized companies.
+1. Over two decades, Jay worked in accounting in Kathmandu, studied at BYU, spent five years at PwC where he learned disciplined reporting, and consulted for small and mid-sized companies.

-2. He then helped build remittance and cross-border payments infrastructure as co-founder and CFO of Machnet — based out of Silicon Valley, where he absorbed the product velocity, data culture, and investor rigor that the Bay Area runs on.
+2. He then helped build remittance and cross-border payments infrastructure as co-founder and CFO of Machnet, based in Silicon Valley.
+There he absorbed the product velocity, data culture, and investor rigor that the Bay Area runs on.

-3. Today he lives in Silicon Valley and runs healthcare operations across Texas — opening and operating facilities, growing patient volume, holding the finance line, and using Silicon Valley–grade data systems to make operating decisions in real time.
-He also actively invests in early-stage founders across fintech, AI, healthcare tech, and infrastructure.
+3. Today he lives in Silicon Valley and runs healthcare operations across Texas.
+He opens and operates facilities, grows patient volume, holds the finance line, and uses Silicon Valley-grade data systems to make operating decisions in real time.
+He also invests in early-stage founders across fintech, AI, healthcare tech, and infrastructure.

 4. His edge is the combination.
-He thinks like a Silicon Valley founder and executes like a Texas business builder — money, people, systems, and risk, all held together with the discipline real facilities require.
+He thinks like a Silicon Valley founder and executes like a Texas business builder.
+He handles money, people, systems, and risk with the discipline real facilities require.

 The finance background is why capital, facilities, people, and patient growth can all be managed with discipline.